 The results above come from animal studies.
 More research needs to be done to study these effects of avocado oil on people.

 Some evidence suggests that avocado oil can help treat skin conditions such as plaque psoriasis, a chronic autoimmune condition that causes thick, scaly, red patches on the skin.
-A 2001 study found that avocado oil mixed in vitamin B-12 cream could ease psoriasis symptoms for a longer period than the traditional vitamin D-3 therapy.
+A found that avocado oil mixed in vitamin B-12 cream could ease psoriasis symptoms for a longer period than the traditional vitamin D-3 therapy.
 The researchers theorize that a vitamin B-12 cream containing avocado oil could be used as a long-term tropical treatment for psoriasis.

 You can use avocado oil in your skincare routine in a variety of ways.
 You can massage the oil on your skin, rub it on your face like a mask, or add it to your in-shower lotion.
 It can be used every day or a few times a month without any adverse effects.
 Not sure where to start?
 Try using avocado oil in the following ways: